MicrosoftLearning/mslearn-fabric.de-de/Instructions/Labs/06d-secure-data-warehouse.md

     (5678, 'Seat');
      GO

-    --Execute the stored procedure and select from the table and note the results you get as a member of the Workspace Admin role.
-Look for output from the stored procedure on the 'Messages' tab.
+    /*Execute the stored procedure and select from the table and note the results you get as a member of the Workspace Admin role.
+Look for output from the stored procedure on the 'Messages' tab.*/
     EXEC dbo.sp_PrintMessage;
+    GO

     SELECT * FROM dbo.Parts
      ```

 3. Wenden Sie als Nächstes `DENY SELECT`-Berechtigungen auf die Tabelle für einen Benutzer an, der Mitglied der Rolle **Arbeitsbereichsbetrachter** ist und `GRANT EXECUTE` auf die Prozedur für denselben Benutzer.
-Ersetzen Sie `[<username>@<your_domain>.com]` durch einen Benutzernamen aus Ihrer Umgebung, der Mitglied der Rolle **Arbeitsbereichsbetrachter** ist.
+Ersetzen Sie `<username>@<your_domain>.com` durch einen Benutzernamen aus Ihrer Umgebung, der Mitglied der Rolle **Arbeitsbereichsbetrachter** ist.

      ```tsql
     DENY SELECT on dbo.Parts to [<username>@<your_domain>.com];